 Heavy Media Use Creates Behavior Problems And Lower Grades

-Thu Jan 21, 2010, 7:04 am | Leave Comment
+Thursday, January 21, 2010, 7:04 AM | Leave Comment

-My 20-year old son spends his wake-up hours texting, surfing online, talking on his smart phone, watching TV.
+My 23-year old son spends his wake-up hours texting, surfing online, talking on his smart phone, watching TV.
 He lives with us but goes out of his way to make sure he spends less time with us.
-He is awake all night, goes to bed after 3:00 in the morning and sleeps till mid afternoon except the day when he has a class.
-This happens during college semester.
-Between semesters, God knows what he does.
-He works from 4:30 PM to 8:30 PM.
-In my opinion, that’s the only productive time he spends in 24 hours.
+He is awake all night, goes to bed after 3:00 in the morning and sleeps till mid afternoon except the day when he has a class or in summer when he works.

 Is this typical of his generation?
 I know he is 20.
 He is an adult but says he just crossed the boundary of 18.
 He says he is still entitled to be considered under 18 and shows it with his behavior.
 A new survey is out by Kaiser Family Foundation titled “Generation M2: Media in the Lives of 8- to 18-Year-Old.”